 It hasn’t always been possible to gamble online with PayPal, making PayPal casinos and PayPal sports books a thing of myth and legend (not to mention scams).
-However, times have changed and PayPal is now one of the most widely used deposit and withdrawal options on online gambling sites.
+However, times have changed and PayPal is now one of the most widely used deposit and withdrawal options on most top online gambling sites out there.

 But what instigated this change, how did PayPal grow and why is this web wallet so popular with online gamblers around the world?

 See top gambling sites that accept Paypal below:

 Online gambling with PayPal wasn’t always possible.
 In fact, in the early days it was restricted and anyone caught breaching those restrictions could be banned from the service.